marco262/my_wiki/data/dnd/class/warlock.md

 ## Pact Magic

 Your arcane research and the magic bestowed on you by your patron have given you facility with spells.
-See the [[[general:spellcasting rules]]] and the [[[class-spell-list:warlock-spells|warlock spell list]]].
+See the [[[general:spellcasting rules]]] and the [warlock spell list](/dnd/class_spell_list/warlock/true).

 ### Cantrips

-You know two cantrips of your choice from the [[[class-spell-list:warlock-spells|warlock spell list]]].
+You know two cantrips of your choice from the [warlock spell list](/dnd/class_spell_list/warlock/true).
 You learn additional warlock cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warlock table.

 ### Spell Slots